Nithin8919/supply_chain_optimization./README.md

 # Supply Chain Optimization

 ## **Project Overview**
-This project is designed to address supply chain optimization for a well-known retail company in the USA.
-The primary objective is to predict the **`product_wg_ton`**, which refers to the weight in tons of products that should be available to meet customer demand efficiently.
+This project addresses supply chain optimization for a well-known retail company in the USA.
+The primary objective is to predict **`product_wg_ton`**, which refers to the weight in tons of products that should be available to meet customer demand efficiently.

 Accurate demand forecasting ensures:
 - Optimal inventory levels.